aoiflux/rohy/LLD.md

 }
 ```

+A rule selecting one of the other three algorithms adds the fields that matcher reads —
+`match_fields`, `window_within`, `lineage_create_ids` — and the guided form shows only those,
+because offering controls an algorithm ignores invites an author to fill in fields that do
+nothing.
+[RULES.md](RULES.md) is the authority on every field; §7 there lists the algorithms
+and §8 states what a match of each one **establishes**, which is the distinction that decides
+how much weight a graph deserves.

 `labels[i]` names the edge between `sequence[i]` and `sequence[i+1]`.
 An empty
 entry — or a missing tail — is an untagged connection, so a rule may label only
 some of its links.